Registered Nurse - Level 2

 The Women’s and Children’s Health Network was established to promote, maintain and restore the health of women, children and young people in South Australia.

-- Provide nursing services in a variety of health service settings which has been consolidated by experience and/or further study with staff at this level developing from competent to proficient practitioners.
+- Provide nursing and/or midwifery services in a variety of health service settings which has been consolidated by experience and/or further study with staff at this level developing from competent to proficient practitioners.

 - Accepts accountability for their own practice standards, activities delegated to others and the guidance and development of less experienced staff.